University of San Diego Scholarships (2025–2026) | Automatic, Competitive & Hidden Awards

 💰 Cost of Attendance at University of San Diego

-Assumption: USD charges a block tuition rate for 12–18 units per semester (same price for in-state and out-of-state; private university).
+Assumption: USD charges a block tuition rate for 12–18 units per semester (same price for all students regardless of residency; private university).
 Figures below reflect a standard on-campus budget.

 Line Item (annual) In-State Out-of-State